-- Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan. - Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+- Another Medicare health plan with or without prescription drug coverage, - Original Medicare with a separate Medicare prescription drug plan, - \bullet or Original Medicare without a separate Medicare prescription drug plan.

+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.